Google Entity Search Suggestions Patent

 Methods and apparatus for associating an entity with at least one search query.
-Some implementations are directed to methods and apparatus for identifying multiple queries associated with an entity and identifying one or more of the queries as an entity search query that provides desired search results for the entity.
+Some implementations are directed to methods and apparatus to identify multiple queries associated with an entity and identify one or more of the queries as an entity search query that provides desired search results for the entity.
 Some implementations are directed to methods and apparatus for identifying a particular entity and, in response to identifying the particular entity, identifying an entity search query corresponding to the particular entity.

-When we search for Hillary Clinton in a Google Search Box, we see a number of query terms that Google is presenting as autosuggestions.
+When we search for Hillary Clinton in a Google Search Box, we see many query terms that Google presents as autosuggestions.

 When we choose one of those, like the term “email,” we see some additional words added to that query term:

 If we follow the suggestion [hillary Clinton email charges], we see a story that is about the possibility of criminal charges being filed against the candidate:

 Google’s algorithm chose to map a query to the entity “Hillary Clinton” that used the terms “email charges” rather than “criminal charges,” as SourceFed was guessing should be how Google would map the topic of that query.
 Sourcefed didn’t map out the query the way Google did, but Google did have autosuggestions that covered that topic.
 If we compare Google trends information for both terms added to the entity “Hillary Clinton,” those terms seem to be close to each other in regards to how much interest searches appear to have shown for each of those queries:

 Entity Search Suggestions Take Aways